-The interpretation of the explicit formula (\ref{DEFOLC}) is straightforward: in order to compute $A_{lc}(G)$, we have to evaluate the observable $A$ on each of the subgraphs that are obtained from $G$ by removing sequentially its lines times a factor $-1$ for each line removed.
+The interpretation of the explicit formula (\ref{DEFOLC}) is straightforward: in order to compute $A_{lc}(G)$, we have to evaluate the observable $A$ on each of the subgraphs that are obtained from $G$ by removing sequentially its edges times a factor $-1$ for each edge removed.
+This result (and the explicit formula (\ref{DEFOLC})) can be further simplified considering all edges on a given line.
+One can easily see that the effect of applying the procedure to all edges of a given line is equivalent to evaluate the observable in presence of the line and subtract the observable when the line is removed.
+This leads to the result that {\it in order to compute $A_{lc}(G)$, we have to evaluate the observable $A$ on each of the subgraphs that are obtained from $G$ by removing sequentially its lines times a factor $-1$ for each line removed}.

 We can now discuss the main difference between $A(G)$ and $A_{lc}(G)$.
-It lies in their behavior when one of the lines in $G$, say $l'$, tends to infinity.
-In this case, $A(G)$ tends to a constant: the value that it has on the subgraph where $l'$ has been removed.
-On the other hand, $A_{lc}(G)$ can be written as the sum of certain diagrams {\it with} $l'$ minus the same expression evaluated on diagrams {\it without} $l'$, and since the first expression tends to the second one when the $l'$ tends to infinity, it follows that $A_{lc}(G)$ tends to zero.
+It lies in their behavior when one of the lines in $G$, say $l$, tends to infinity.
+In this case, $A(G)$ tends to a constant: the value that it has on the subgraph where $l$ has been removed.
+On the other hand, $A_{lc}(G)$ can be written as the sum of certain diagrams {\it with} $l$ minus the same expression evaluated on diagrams {\it without} $l$, and since the first expression tends to the second one when the $l$ tends to infinity, it follows that $A_{lc}(G)$ tends to zero.
 This is also why we use the name {\it line-connected} observables.

 To understand the importance of line-connectedness we recall that in the previous section we have ordered the sum over fat-diagrams collecting all fat-diagrams with the same topology (the Feynman diagrams) and summed over all possible internal lengths.
 If $A_{lc}(G)$ would tend to a constant when one of its internal lines tends to infinity, the procedure will be in trouble because the contribution of the Feynman diagram would be also infinite.